paezha/University-AI-Panel/README.md

 ## AI in teaching and learning

-Next, I lay out some considerations about the use of AI for teaching and learning, in an attempt to find out where it makes sense to use this technology.
+Next, I lay out some considerations about the use of AI for teaching and learning, in an attempt to find out where it might make sense to use this technology.
 To begin, we must note the number of examples of the use of AI by students.
 A Turnitin-sponsored report (Tyton Partners 2023) of 1,600 post secondary students and 1,000 faculty, found that 50% of students used GenAI, compared to only 22% faculty.
 Use of AI by students is commonly cited as a reason for universities to embrace AI (e.g., Power 2024).
 McMaster’s own internal research (based on a sample of over